Harvard-REACT/WSR-WifiDriver/README.md

  934     skb->data[20] = 0x17;
  935     skb->data[21] = 0x5a;
 ```
-enables the TX_Neighbor robot to embed a MAC ID 00:21:6A:3F:17:5A (or essentially random numbers in the mac-d format) in the packets automatically transmitted.
+enables the TX_Neighbor robot to embed a MAC ID 00:21:6A:3F:17:5A in the packets automatically transmitted.

 Note: Please make the above changes in all robots on which the driver is installed.